AI Legislative Guide |

 Indonesia

-(Asia Pacific) Firm ABNR Counsellors At LawContributors Emir Nurmansyah Ayik Candrawulan Gunadi Nurdin Adi Wibowo
+(Asia Pacific) Firm ABNR Counsellors At LawContributors Emir Nurmansyah Ayik Candrawulan Gunadi Nurdin Adiwibowo

 The CL AI generally acknowledges the increasing development and integration of AI in Indonesia.
-Considering the ever-developing nature of this technology in its current state, the MCIT issued the CL AI as a reference on value and ethics in implementing AI.
+Considering the ever-developing nature of this technology in its current state, the MOCD issued the CL AI as a reference on value and ethics in implementing AI.
 The CL AI requires the implementation of AI to consider the following aspects: inclusivity, humanity, security, accessibility, transparency, credibility and accountability, personal data protection, sustainable development and environment, and protection of intellectual property.
 The CL AI also emphasizes the involvement of humans by prohibiting the use of AI as the ultimate decision-making tool.
-Taking into account the nature of CL AI, which is not a binding regulatory instrument, it is implied that the MCIT is adopting a “wait and see” approach to avoid imposing restrictive rules that may prevent the development of AI, whilst giving them the opportunity to determine the most appropriate approach to regulate this technology.
-This is consistent with the principles of “technological-neutral” adopted by Law No. 11 of 2008 on Electronic Information and Transactions, as amended by Law No. 1 of 2024.
+Taking into account the nature of CL AI, which is not a binding regulatory instrument, it is implied that the MOCD is adopting a “wait and see” approach to avoid imposing restrictive rules that may prevent the development of AI, whilst giving them the opportunity to determine the most appropriate approach to regulate this technology.
+This is consistent with the principles of “technological neutrality” adopted by Law No. 11 of 2008 on Electronic Information and Transactions, as amended by Law No. 1 of 2024.